gosquad/guidelines/README.md

 #### 2. Context
 The context should indicate the specific module that is being affected in the commit.
 It should be wrapped in square brackets in the commit message and there **should only ever be one**.
 An example context could be, `[Poll]`.
-Sometimes the context can be a little ambiguous, so use your best judgement.
+Sometimes the context can be a little ambiguous, so use your best judgment.

 #### 3. Detail (Optional)